The Association for Animal Welfare Advancement Learning Center

 • BONUS Guest: Sterling "TrapKing" Davis, TrapKing Humane Cat Solutions, Atlanta, GA

 This roundtable has been pre-approved for 1 Certified Animal Welfare Administrator continuing education credit.
+Please note that this session is NOT approved for Texas DSHS CEs.

 If you would like to watch more content about diversity, equity, and inclusion, please register for our free Diversity, Equity and Inclusion Training Package.